 Unless you are medically exempt from wearing a face covering, you must wear one at all times while you exercise indoors.
 You may remove your face covering for outdoor exercise so long as you stay at least 6 feet away from everyone not in your household at all times.

 What are the rules for youth team sports?

 Everyone participating in team sports for children/youth must follow all the rules in both the County’s Mandatory Directive for Programs Serving Children or Youth and the State’s COVID-19 Industry Guidance for Youth Sports.
 If there is a conflict between these two documents, you must follow the stricter one.
-Additionally, if the team practices at an outdoor gym or fitness facility, the facility must follow the Mandatory Directive for Gyms and Fitness Facilities.

 The following youth sports activities are completely prohibited: